How to Use VBA SPLIT Function in Excel (10 Ideal Examples)

 This code runs a For Next loop in the range C5:C13.
 Inside the loop, we have used the SPLIT function.
 It splits the email addresses into two parts: first term of emails and the extensions and stores them in Column D and Column E respectively.
 After that, it hides Column D.

-• As a result, you will find the extensions and Column D with the first terms will be hidden.
+• You will find the extensions in Column E and the first terms will be hidden (in column D).

 28-result of finding extension